Reducing diesel emissions

 Washington's largest sources of diesel exhaust

-Nearly five million people live or work close to transportation corridors where they are exposed to high levels of diesel exhaust.
+Nearly five million people live or work close to a highway or other major road where they are exposed to high levels of diesel exhaust.

 Washington's largest sources of diesel exhaust are: